ComputeCanada/magic_castle/docs/README.md

 terraform apply
 ```

-To trigger the account creation before the Puppet agent 30-minute window:
-1. Connect to `mgmt1` as `centos` or as the sudoer account.
-2. Restart puppet: `sudo systemctl restart puppet`.
+Each instance's Puppet agent will be reloaded following the copy of the hieradata files,
-The accounts will be created in the following minutes.
+and the new accounts will be created.

 ### 10.5 Restrict SSH Access